posit-dev/publisher/extensions/vscode/README.md

 [Runtime process settings](https://docs.posit.co/connect/user/content-settings/#content-runtime).

-Keep your content stable with language and tool versions set in your configurations- all automatically detected based on your local environment.
+Keep your content stable with language and tool versions set in your configurations — all automatically detected based on your local environment.

-Everything is saved under `.posit/` in your project directory for easy re-deployment and collaboration.
+Everything is saved in the `.posit/` directory for easy re-deployment and collaboration.

 ### Seamless collaboration

-Share your deployments and configurations with your team by committing the `.posit/` directory to your version control system, allowing Collaborators to easily pick up where you left off.
+Allow Collaborators to easily pick up where you left off by committing the `.posit/` directory to your version control system.
+Your team can deploy using the same deployments and configurations.

 ### Track all deployments for a project

-Separate staging and production deployments easily per project.
+Easily track all deployments for a project with Posit Publisher.

+For example, create separate deployments for staging and production.

 ### Deployment logs